Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 What our tester says:

 When it comes to side sleeping, pressure relief is one of the most important factors to look for.
 The hips and shoulders are two very sensitive pressure points, so it’s crucial to find some sinkage and contouring in those areas to prevent pain.
-We chose the Helix Midnight as the best overall mattress for side sleepers because of its 4.5-star pressure relief that gently cradles these sensitive joints.
-This bed also scored well in our support category, earning 4 stars, which is crucial for spinal alignment and weight distribution.
+We chose the Helix Midnight Luxe as the best overall mattress for side sleepers because of its 4-star pressure relief that gently cradles these sensitive joints.
+As the luxury upgrade of Helix’s medium-firm option, the standard Helix Midnight, the Luxe has more memory foam in its construction for additional contouring, and we rated it a 6 out of 10 on our mattress firmness scale.
+This places it in the category of medium soft.

 Our team of certified sleep science coaches tested the Helix Midnight using a specialized mat that senses pressure.
 First, we roll the mat onto the surface of the mattress.
 Then, we lie on it in different sleeping positions.
 The mat then translates the results into an easy-to-read graphic using thermal imaging.
 Areas displaying blue and green indicate low pressure, while areas displaying yellow and red indicate high pressure.

 As you can see on the pressure map, there’s only blue and green along the body in the side-sleeping position.
 This means there’s enough sinkage to cradle the hips and shoulders and prevent pressure from building.
-Our tester Nichole Mondshein said, “Immediately when I laid on this mattress for the first time, I felt it relieved a lot of stored pressure from my back and hips, which is a huge plus as someone who suffers from chronic pain in the lower lumbar region.”
-Since this bed provides gentle cradling at the shoulders and hips, we gave it 4.5 stars for pressure relief.
+Our tester Caitlin Giddings said, “The marshmallowy pillow top cushioned my shoulder and hip when I lay in a side-sleeping position.
+It filled in the gap at my hip and contoured me in a way that was really comfortable.”
+Since this bed provides gentle cradling at the shoulders and hips, we gave it 4 stars for pressure relief.

-If you’re interested in the Helix Midnight, head over to our full Helix Midnight review.
-For more support for heavy sleepers, check out the Brooklyn Bedding Signature Hybrid mattress or read our best mattress roundup
+If you’re interested in the Helix Midnight Luxe, head over to our full Helix Midnight Luxe review.
+For more support for heavy sleepers, check out the Helix Plus mattress (which was designed for larger body types) or read our best mattress roundup.

 Poor